Board of Education

 Each member is elected to a three-year term, with three seats considered at each annual election.

-Board meetings are held the third Thursday of each month at 6:30 pm.
+Board meetings are held the third Thursday of each month at 6:30 pm, Presentation meetings begin at 6 pm.
 Meetings rotate among our buildings according to the following schedule:

-- All other meetings are held in the Middle School Library, Coxsackie
+All other meetings are held in the High School Library, Coxsackie

 Board of Education Commitments